VA House – Southcentral VA Districts

 “Another district Democrats flipped in 2017 where the winner, in this case Debra Rodman, opted to run for Senate rather than reelection.
 Willett, an attorney, and Kastleberg, an investment banker, are both making their first runs for office.
 Of the seats Republican’s hope to win back from Democrats this year, Northam’s margins in 2017 were thinnest here, with 53 percent of the vote.
 Combined with the fact that Democrats won’t have the advantage of running an incumbent,that has Republicans sounding confident.”

-Current Position: State Delegate for District 27 since 2010
+Current Position: State Delegate of District 27 since 2010

 Affiliation: Republican